National Gay Men’s HIV/AIDS Awareness Day

-National Gay Men’s HIV/AIDS Awareness Day Fact Sheet (PDF: 23KB/1 page)
+National Gay Men’s HIV/AIDS Awareness Day Fact Sheet (PDF)

-September 27, 2014 marks the seventh annual National Gay Men’s HIV/AIDS Awareness Day (NGMHAAD) to focus on the continuing serious and disproportionate effects that HIV/AIDS has had on Gay and Bisexual men.
+September 27, 2015 marks the eighth annual National Gay Men’s HIV/AIDS Awareness Day (NGMHAAD) to focus on the continuing serious and disproportionate effects that HIV/AIDS has had on Gay and Bisexual men.

 Originally organized by the National Association of People with AIDS, NGMHAAD's goals are to: